mapr-demos/mapr-db-60-getting-started/README.md

 In this section you will learn how to use DB shell to query JSON table but also how to update a document with a new field.

-As mapr user in a terminal enter the following commands to get familiar with the shell
+As mapr user in a terminal enter the following commands to get familiar with the shell.

+Even when running MapR as sandbox container, one could use DB shell from the host machine.
 ```
 $ mapr dbshell